akamai/Entity-Persistence-Service/README.md

 # Introduction

-Entity Persistence Service provides a NoSQL abstraction over RDBMS to store entities as schema-less bags of properties (e.g., JSON objects or Java `Map`s).
+Entity Persistence Service provides a NoSQL abstraction over RDBMS to store entities as schema-less bags of properties (e.g., JSON objects or Java `Map`Ms).
 Entities have a GUID and can have multiple versions.
 The rest of the entity is opaque as far as the datastore is concerned.
 From a service consumer's perspective, the "schema" of the datastore can be changed simply by storing new properties.
-In addition, MoonLighting Persistence Service indexes entity properties by flattening them out and persisting them in a different datastore which enables primitive search capabilities.
+In addition, Entity Persistence Service indexes entity properties by flattening them out and persisting them in a different datastore which enables primitive search capabilities.

 See http://backchannel.org/blog/friendfeed-schemaless-mysql for technical inspiration.